TOD-theses/old-paper-T-RACE/thesis_typst.typ

 === Filters
 <filters-1>
-In table @tab:experiment_filters we can see the number of TOD candidates before and after each filter, showing how many candidates were filtered at each stage.
+In @tab:experiment_filters we can see the number of TOD candidates before and after each filter, showing how many candidates were filtered at each stage.
 This shows the importance of filtering, as we reduced the number of TOD candidates to analyze from more than 60 millions to only 8,127.

 Note, that this does not directly imply, that "Same-value collision" filters out more TOD candidates than "Block windows", as they operated on different sets of TOD candidates.
 Even if "Block windows" would filter out every TOD candidate, this would be less than "Same-value collision" did, because of the order of filter application.